 All the letterbraids are a shape I call “divided” (two separate layers), joined only where the two layers of the braid switch sides to form the letters. [see my posts on pick-up patterning]

 You can sort of see that in the “quick fox” braid, because the angle of the photo is a bit too much from the bottom of the braid instead of directly above it.
 That’s why some of the letters seem to have thin strips of white trailing off to the right… That’s really the lower, white layer of the braid showing on the bottom edge.

 I’ve only just started exploring some of the non-letterbraid patterns, and other braid-shapes (flat, hollow, etc) that can be made with these same braiding moves.
 The wider pink/ red/ purple braid next to the alphabet sampler in the first photo is a flat version of this two-layer braid, made with bicolor loops.
 Each loop has one gray shank and one colored shank.
 As with flat double braids, the two layers of the braid were connected along only one edge while I was braiding, and after finishing it, I opened the braid out along that fold to form a twice-as-wide, single-layer braid.
-(In this flat, single-layer version no “letterbraid” type designs are possible, as those require two superimposed layers for substituting colors back and forth between the layers.)
+(In a flat, single-layer version no “letterbraid” type designs are possible, as those require two superimposed layers for substituting colors back and forth between the layers.)